What is IUI?

-- Sperm number, structure and mobility in patients with insufficient
+- Patients with insufficient sperm number, structure and mobility

-- Retrogad ejaculation (ejaculation in the opposite direction of the penis instead of the tip)
+- Patients with retrograde ejaculation (ejaculation in the opposite direction of the penis instead of the tip)

-- If female patients have antibodies that damage sperm cells
+- Female patients with antibodies that damage sperm cells

 - Patients with unexplained infertility